Shoulder Instability Caused by a Shoulder Dislocation

 Dr. Provencher may recommend a surgical procedure in cases of persistent shoulder instability and chronic shoulder dislocations.
 An arthroscopic shoulder surgery is typically performed to repair and/or tighten the injured labrum (cup-shaped rim of cartilage that reinforces the ball and socket) and ligaments.
 This technique is popular in young athletes since it typically allows a quick return to sporting activities.

-For more information on a dislocated shoulder and shoulder instability, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of Dr. Matthew Provencher.
+For more information on a dislocated shoulder and shoulder instability, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of shoulder specialist Dr. Matthew Provencher.